umarhassan-mitodl/4.663-spring-2014/content/pages/instructor-insights.md

 ### Requirements Satisfied

-May be applied toward a PhD in {{% resource_link "cb3e37c7-052f-4d26-b0c5-0c854c237a9e" "History and Theory of Architecture or Art" %}}, but is not required.
+May be applied toward a PhD in [History and Theory of Architecture or Art](http://architecture.mit.edu/history-theory-and-criticism/degree/phd), but is not required.

 ### Offered